Coastal Guam residents evacuate as approaching Typhoon Mawar threatens deadly storm surge and damaging winds - KTVZ

 Coastal Guam residents evacuate as approaching Typhoon Mawar threatens deadly storm surge and damaging winds

-(CNN) — Typhoon Mawar’s outer bands were whipping Guam Wednesday ahead of an expected late-afternoon or evening landfall that could devastate the US territory with deadly winds, treacherous storm surge and heavy rainfall.
+(CNN) — Typhoon Mawar’s outer bands were whipping Guam Wednesday ahead of a potential landfall that could devastate the US territory with deadly winds, treacherous storm surge and heavy rainfall.

-Mawar’s core is expected to get very near Guam – and possibly make landfall – around or after 4 p.m. local time on Wednesday (2 a.m.
-ET), and the typhoon could be the strongest storm to hit the US territory in more than 60 years.
+Mawar’s eye was hovering about 30 miles northeast of Guam Wednesday evening and could still make landfall as it advances, an advisory from the National Weather Service in Guam said.
+Even if the storm does not directly hit the island – most of which has already lost power – its impact could be calamitous.

-By 1 p.m. local time, the storm’s center was 45 miles from Guam and its maximum sustained winds were 140 mph, the equivalent of a Category 4 Atlantic hurricane, according to the National Weather Service.
+As of about 5 p.m. local time (3 a.m.
+ET), the storm’s maximum sustained winds were 140 mph with gusts up to to 165 mph, the equivalent of a Category 4 Atlantic hurricane, according to the Joint Typhoon Warning Center.

+“Treat these imminent extreme winds as if a tornado was approaching and move immediately to an interior room or shelter NOW!,” the weather service in Guam warned Wednesday evening.

+Nearly all of Guam Power Authority’s circuits have been impacted by the storm and only about 1,000 of its 52,000 customers still had electricity, the authority said in a statement on Facebook at around 6 p.m. local time.

 In anticipation of high storm surge and potentially catastrophic coastal flooding, Guam Gov. Lou Leon Guerrero issued an executive order on Tuesday mandating the evacuation of low-lying coastal areas.